Generic Name: glucose (oral/injection) (GLOO kose)

 You should not take glucose tablets, liquid, or gel if you are allergic to any of the ingredients in these forms of the medicine.

-diabetes (unless you are using this medicine to treat insulin-induced hypoglycemia);
+diabetes (unless you are using glucose to treat insulin-induced hypoglycemia);

-heart disease, coronary artery disease, or history of a stroke;
+heart disease, coronary artery disease, or a stroke;

 a possible head injury;